THIMPHU FESTIVAL TOUR OVERVIEW

 Jakar is located in the second valley.
 It is the commercial hub of Bumthang.
-Visit in Bumthang includes Jambay Lhakhang, one of the oldest monasteries in the Bhutan, dating from the introduction of Buddhism in Bhutan; and Kurjey Lhakhang, one of the most sacred places, where Guru Rinpoche left his body imprint on the cave when he was meditating.
-Last visit is to the beer brewery to witness and taste the local wine, night halt in Bumthang.
+Visit to Bumthang includes Jambay Lhakhang, one of the oldest monasteries in Bhutan, dating from the introduction of Buddhism in Bhutan; and Kurjey Lhakhang, one of the most sacred places, where Guru Rinpoche left his body imprint on the cave when he was meditating.
+The last visit is to the beer brewery to witness and taste the local wine, night halt in Bumthang.

 Day 8:Drive to Tang, Walk to burning lake – URA – Evening drive back to Jakar.
 (65km, 1 and half hour)

-Drive to Phobjikha Valley, Phobjikha is a glacial valley on the periphery of the north western tip of the Black Mountain National Park at the altitude of 9,840 feet.
+Drive to Phobjikha Valley, Phobjikha is a glacial valley on the periphery of the northwestern tip of the Black Mountain National Park at an altitude of 9,840 feet.
 We drive toward Phobjikha, the valley is a wide, beautiful alpine wetland valley and is a conservation area and lies on the northern boundary of the Jowo Durshing range.
-The hill side vegetation is mostly pine forest, interspersed with Rhododendron trees.
+The hillside vegetation is mostly pine forest, interspersed with Rhododendron trees.
 Phobjikha valley is also one of the roosting grounds of the Black-necked cranes that migrate each year in winter from its northern habitats in Tibet and Siberia.
 These elegant and shy birds can be observed from early November to end of the March.
-RSPN a

 Day 10: Phobjikha – Paro (180km, 7hrs)